Day Sixteen on the Central Route of the Camino Portugués ~ Vairão (Vilarinho) to Barcelinhos (Barcelos), 28.8 Km (17.9 Miles)

 Seeing this young woman on the bridge warmed my heart, and for me, sealed her fate on the Camino.
 What a free and courageous soul she was to undertake the Central Route of the Camino Portugués in a chair!
 And she had come alone!

 However, the men were to have their work cut out for them on the other side.
-The steep ascent on cobblestone from the river was not for the faint of heart.
+The steep ascent on cobblestone from the river and through the town of Bagunte was not for the faint of heart.
 You can see this "V" dip down to the river and back in the elevation profile map above, for day sixteen on the Portuguese Camino.
 The bridge is at 3.5 kilometers into the day.

 Rich put his head down and went to work, as you can see below.
 I had trouble keeping up with him without pushing!
 The volunteer fireman kicked in bigtime!